REVRBE/revrbe-better-memory/README.md

 <h3>Personal Note</h3>

 Was too bored to implement any actual cheat features, but tested with simple bunny-hop and it works fine.
+For extra security; I recommend using Themida, VMProtect or Enigma.

 Contact: REVRBE#7036